rucio/documentation/docs/operator/multi_vo_rucio.md

 When bootstrapping the database as part of the Rucio installation, if M-VO is enabled in `rucio.cfg` then the super_root account is created automatically.
-The default VO "def" is also created, and the super_root acccount is associated with it.
+The default VO "def" is also created, and the super_root account is associated with it.
 The identity used to access this account can be managed in the usual way.

 ## Creating VOs